crimist/ctf/cybersci2022/git/README.md

 Sounds like the repo is cloned often and that the exploit has something to do with out of date git software on the system cloning the repo.

-Inspecting the repo further I noticed a couple of things
+Inspecting the repo further I noticed a couple of things.

 * We have write access but not for existing files, only new ones
 * The only file in the repo `./chips_list.csv` is stored using git lfs